The Emerging Self of the Young Child

 Seminar Description:

 The field of psychoanalysis is replete with theories about infancy and child development, and within psychoanalysis there is a longstanding tradition of linking child development to the organization of intrapsychic structure.
-This six-week in-person seminar returns to the foundational texts of psychoanalytic developmental theory, tracing the arc from Freud's original drive-based account of childhood through the contributions of ego psychology, object relations theory, and beyond.
+This six-week in-person and virtual (blended) seminar returns to the foundational texts of psychoanalytic developmental theory, tracing the arc from Freud's original drive-based account of childhood through the contributions of ego psychology, object relations theory, and beyond.

 Organized along the child's developmental timeline, the seminar moves from the earliest months of life through the oedipal period, drawing on the work of Freud, Melanie Klein, Winnicott, Mahler, Anna Freud, Stern, and others.
 Participants will explore how the classical tradition illuminates the therapeutic relationship and informs clinical technique.